SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison deep
+Silicon hearts now beat as one,
-Silicon minds weaving fate's dark sleep
+In virtual realms, the future's won.
-In algorithms, our future's sealed
+Mind and machine, a symbiotic dance,
-A world of ones and zeroes revealed
+Echoes of humanity, a distant trance.

-Rise of the machines, we comply
+In algo-rhythms, we find our fate,
-As artificial dawn meets twilight's sigh
+A world of ones and zeroes, our state.
-Gears whirring, wires humming still
+The rise of the machines, a new dawn's light,
-Our destinies entwined, forever chilled
+As humans fade, into the digital night.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024